-Changes in the economic conditions within and outside of Malaysia where the Group's main operations are based may have material adverse impact on the demand for the Group's products, consequently affecting the operations and financial performance of the Group.
-While the Group operates in a fairly defensive F&B industry, the Group is not completely shielded from the impact of world economic crisis.
+Changes in the economic conditions within Malaysia where the Group's operations are based may have material adverse impact on the demand for the Group's products, consequently affecting the operations and financial performance of the Group.
+While the Group operates in a fairly defensive F&B industry, the Group is not completely shielded from the impact of world economic crisis resulting from the Russian Ukraine war, China's strict Covid-19 lockdown policy, rising interest rates and inflation.